|Nutrition Facts (per serving)|

 - If the mix is too thick once blended, add more juice.
 When it's too thin for your taste, add more ice.
-With either addition, blend the drink again.
+After either addition, blend the drink again.

-- When it comes to choosing the tequila, you may be tempted to save some money on a budget brand because this is a blended cocktail.
-However, the lime flavoring is very transparent and it will not cover up any of the liquor's undesirable characteristics.
+- When choosing the tequila, you may be tempted to save some money on a budget brand because this is a blended cocktail.
+However, the lime flavoring is very transparent and will not cover up any of the liquor's undesirable characteristics.
 Your best bet is to pick a tequila (typically blanco) that you enjoy on its own.

-- The same consideration of quality should apply to the triple sec.
-If you enjoy margaritas, you'll use it often, so invest a little more and you'll see an improvement in all your cocktails.
+- The same quality consideration should apply to the triple sec.
+If you enjoy margaritas, you'll use it often, so invest a little more and you'll see an improvement in all of your cocktails.
 Cointreau is the best-known premium triple sec, though there are others that match its quality.

-Once you get the hang of the lime margarita, you'll be tempted to add more flavor.
-It's often as simple as adding fresh fruits to the blender, though some margarita recipes add fruit liqueurs as well.
-You can go with a single fruit like the famous strawberry margarita or create a custom combination, such as a banana-strawberry-lime margarita.
+Once you get the hang of the lime margarita, you'll want to add more flavor.
+It's often as simple as adding fresh or frozen fruits to the blender, though some margarita recipes add fruity liqueurs as well.
+You can go with a single fruit like the famous strawberry margarita or create a custom combination—a banana-strawberry-lime margarita is utterly delicious.
 It's really hard to mess it up and you get to drink your experiments, which is the best part!